dave/wildernessprime/content/authors/mathilde.en.md

 +++
-biography = "Montrealer, student, indecisive (also described as \"chaos junky\"), I am a real champion of long last-minute journeys, of indomitable overdoses of blissfulness and of everlasting dreams." contact = "" description = "Montrealer, student and quite indecisive (also described as \"chaos junky\"), I am a real champion of long last-minute journeys, of indomitable overdoses of gaiety and of everlasting dreams." image = "/v1552088239/IMG_2196.jpg"
+biography = "Montrealer, student, indecisive (also described as \"chaos junky\"), I am a real champion of long last-minute journeys, of indomitable overdoses of blissfulness and everlasting dreams." contact = "" description = "Montrealer, student and quite indecisive (also described as \"chaos junky\"), I am a real champion of long last-minute journeys, of indomitable overdoses of gaiety and of everlasting dreams." image = "/v1552088239/IMG_2196.jpg"